Request Remote Support Access

 - Open Unattended Jump Clients will not be installed on private institutional endpoints, such as those issued to faculty, staff, and students.
 Open Unattended Jump Clients are reserved for use on non-private institutional endpoints such as workstations, labs, appliances, kiosks, digital signs, or servers.
 Exceptions will only be granted if the impacted College/Department has completed an Open Unattended Authorization for Private Endpoints MOU.

 - Before starting a remote session with a user, it is the responsibility of the representative to ask the user if any confidential or regulated data will be visible.
-When confidential or regulated data is visible the Confidential Support portal must be used.
-In the event that confidential or regulated data becomes visible to a representative during a remote session.
+When confidential or regulated data is visible the Confidential Support portal will be used.
+In the event that confidential or regulated data becomes visible to a representative during a recorded remote session.
 The representative will immediately contact a Remote Support Administrator to request sanitization of the specific session log.

 - Personal data may not be viewed or removed from an endpoint without the consent of the user.